Deepakgauttam/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 }

 /*
-Asabeneh Yetayeh lives in Finland.
+Deepak Gauttam lives in Finland.
 He is  250 years old.
 He is an Instructor and Developer.
 He teaches HTML, CSS, JavaScript, React, Redux, Node, MongoDB, Python and D3.js.
 He speaks Amharic, English and a little bit of Suomi(Finnish)
 */
 ```